porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.examples.md

 ## Basic

-An `img` or `picture` tag has to be provided in the slot of the `p-link-tile-model-signature` component.
+An `img` or `picture` element has to be available as a child of the `p-link-tile-model-signature` component.

-To work properly the `p-link-tile-model-signature` component needs two `p-link` components as named slots, `slot="primary"` and `slot="secondary"` which are mandatory.
-Also the `heading` property is required.
+It is required to have two `p-link` components as named slots, `slot="primary"` and `slot="secondary"`.
+The `heading` property is required, too.
 It is used as a teaser with a more detailed description of where the link leads to.

 <Playground :markup="basic" :config="config"></Playground>